Trahloc/midi-qol/README.md

   StatusEffect OVERRIDE Convenient Effect: Paralyzed
   ```

-  There several "traps" for use of @fields.
-If the effect is created on the actor via transfer effects or hand editing of the effect the @ fields refer to the actor which has the effect.

   #### OverTime Effects: Action Save.
   There are quite a lot of effects that require a target to use its action to try and save against the effect.
 You can add `actionSave=true` which means overtime effects won't auto roll the save, rather it waits for the actor to roll an appropriate save when it is the actor's turn (just roll the save from the character sheet).
 This allows you to support "the character can use its action to save against the effect".
 Simply add `actionSave=true` to the overtime effect definiton and MidiQOL will watch for saving throws on the actors turn (rather than rolling the save automatically) and if the type matches the overtime effect it will check the roll versus the saveDC and remove the effect if the save is successful.